Unsafe Products Can Cause Serious Injury

 Owensboro and Madisonville Product Liability Lawyers — No Recovery, No Fee

 With offices in Owensboro and Madisonville, Rhoads & Rhoads represents product liability victims throughout Western Kentucky.
-We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front to assist with your legal issues.
 We get paid only if we win or settle your case, so there is NO RISK involved.

 Call us at 888-709-9329 or contact us by e-mail to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.